Rack Cooling Index (RCI) ® Return Temperature Index (RTI)TM

 ANCIS has introduced two highly effective performance metrics for thermal and energy management of data and telecom centers.
 In addition to being referenced by a number of industry authorities, including ASHRAE Datacom Series, ANSI/BICSI ® 002-2011 Data Center Standard, and The Green Grid ® Data Center Maturity Model, they have been incorporated into the U.S. Department of Energy (DOE) DC Pro software tools for data center energy assessments and the Data Center Energy Practitioner (DCEP) program.

-The metrics have also been utilized for work with/by a number of industry leaders, including Eaton, Intel, J. R. Simplot, Lawrence Berkeley National Laboratory (LBNL), Liebert, Network Appliance, Pacific Gas and Electric (PG&E), and Verizon Wireless.
+The metrics have also been utilized for work with/by a number of industry leaders, including Eaton, Hewlett Packard (HP), Intel, J. R. Simplot, Lawrence Berkeley National Laboratory (LBNL), Liebert, Network Appliance, Pacific Gas and Electric (PG&E), Verizon Wireless, and Yahoo.
 Finally, the metrics are incorporated into comprehensive data center analysis tools and monitoring systems from vendors such as Applied Math Modeling (CoolSim), ATEN International, FieldView Solutions, Future Facilities (6SigmaDC), MAYA HTT, RF Code, Siemens (DC Clarity LC), Subzero Engineering (PolarXpress), and SynapSense.

 For RCI and/or RTI license inquiries, please contact RCI@ancis.us